Refinitiv/refinitiv-ui/documents/src/pages/elements/tree-select.md

 ## Accessibility
 ::a11y-intro::

-Tree select is assigned `role="combo-box"` and it support similar aria attributes as Combo box such as `aria-multiselectable`, `aria-label` or `aria-labelledby`.
+Tree select is assigned `role="combo-box"` and it supports similar aria attributes as Combo box such as `aria-multiselectable`, `aria-label` or `aria-labelledby`.
 It has a modal which has `role="dialog"` and it contains Tree, its filter and controls.
 When opened, focus is managed within the dialog itself.

 `ef-tree-select` has already managed role and keyboard navigation but you should set accessible name to the element by using `aria-label` or `aria-labelledby`.